This article describes how to restore your passphrase accounts on a new Ledger device or after your existing device is reset.

 - As such, you can import a recovery phrase + passphrase created by a third-party hardware wallet (like a Trezor or ColdCard) into your Ledger device.

 - The opposite is also true.
-You can safely restore your Ledger recovery phrase and passphrase accounts into any BIP39-compatible hardware wallet.
+You can safely restore your passphrase accounts from a Ledger into any third-party hardware wallet that is BIP39-compatible.

 - However, keep in mind that it's not safe to import a recovery phrase created by a software wallet (like Metamask) into your Ledger device.
 More on this here.

 I've attached my passphrase to a PIN, but I've lost the PIN.
 How do I recover the accounts associated with my passphrase?

 In this situation, there's no need to reset your Ledger device.
 Instead, go to Settings > Security > Passphrase > Set up Passphrase > Attach to PIN, choose a different PIN than the one you lost but attach your existing passphrase.
 This will effectively overwrite the lost PIN, replacing it with a new one, while maintaining your existing passphrase accounts on your device.
 Feel free to change your passphrase PIN in this manner as many times as necessary.
 It's actually recommended to do so if you've lost your passphrase PIN or if it has been compromised.